void-linux/void-packages/Manual.md

 If a development package provides a `pkg-config` file, you should verify what dependencies the package needs for dynamic or static linking, and add the appropiate `development` packages as dependencies.

 ### Notes

 - Make sure that all software is configured to use the `/usr` prefix.

 - Binaries should always be installed at `/usr/bin` and `/usr/sbin`.

 - Manual pages should always be installed at `/usr/share/man` and uncompressed.

 - If a software provides **shared libraries** and headers, probably you should create a `development package` that contains `headers`, `static libraries` and other files required for development (not required at runtime).

+- If you are updating a package please be careful with SONAME bumps, check the installed files (`xbps-src show-files`) before pushing new updates.

 ### Contributing via git